 Americans and visitors alike often wonder why health costs are so high in the USA, a nation where per capita health spending is almost twice the average seen in other wealthy countries.
 The answer to this question is complex.

-The American treatment cost gap
+The American treatment cost gap and health insurance cost

 The raw cost of treatment is higher in the USA than in many countries, so this influences the cost of insurance.
 There are several reasons for this cost gap:

-- Pharmaceutical drugs, for instance, cost nearly four times more in the USA than other similar countries.
+- Pharmaceutical drugs, for instance, cost nearly four times more in the USA than other similar countries

-- The American system also tends to favour more frequent interventions and complicated procedures, which comes with a price tag.
+- The American system also tends to favour more frequent interventions and complicated procedures, which comes with a price tag

 Due to the sizeable treatment cost differences, many international insurers – including William Russell – do not cover treatments that take place on American soil as part of our standard policies.